 However, keeping your little ones in the latest trends and looking presentable can be a challenge since they outgrow things so fast.
 For frugal moms like me, the main goal is to have kids who look neat, clean, and cute.
 Luckily, I’ve found some pretty easy ways to do just that without spending a small fortune.
 Here are 5 easy way to dress kids on a budget:

 Thrift stores can be hit or miss, but if you take the time to hunt through the racks, you’ll find decent items.
 I’ve gotten a lot of good clothing for my girl at Goodwill, and sometimes they still even have the original sales tags attached from stores like Target.
 Kids can be really hard on their clothing, so it’s not always easy to find items in great condition.
 However, thrift stores can be a great place to find play clothes.
 It’s definitely worth a look.

 Flea Markets & Yard Sales

 Take a look around any flea market or yard sale, and you’ll notice that people are always unloading old kids’ clothes.
 They’re more than happy to be rid of the stuff and are looking to make a few bucks off of it.
 I’ve picked up practically new baby clothes for as little as 50 cents each at flea markets.
 Many of them look like they were worn a grand total of once by the original owner.

 Before my oldest was born, I was incredibly fortunate to have a relative clear out her attic and give me all of her old baby clothes and other items when I was pregnant.
-It was win-win for both of us, as she wanted to minimize, and I was in the feverish process of preparing for my new arrival.
+It was a win-win for both of us, as she wanted to minimize, and I was in the feverish process of preparing for my new arrival.
 She gave us boxes of clothes in great condition and I could not have been more thankful.
 Once friends and family know that you’re expecting, you may get similar offers, and of course, it never hurts to ask around!

 Gifts- Ask for Clothes Instead of Toys!